-Metal or plastic high chairs are the most common, often times being a mix of the two materials.
+Metal or plastic high chairs are the most common, often being a mix of the two materials.
 These high chairs are usually on the more inexpensive price range.
 Many of these chairs will also have a folding feature that allows them to be stored away.
 A downfall with many of these high chairs is that they can be a little more difficult to clean.

 Decked Out High Chairs

 Some parents want it all when it comes to their baby gear.
 Decked out high chairs will have a ton of features that make your life a little bit more convenient and provide some more comfort for your child.
-If you want one of these chairs, it’s definitely going to cost you more than the default feature sets.
+If you want one of these chairs, it’s going to cost you more than the default feature sets.
 On the other hand, these high chairs have high quality builds that are made to last and are multi-purpose.

 Wooden High Chairs

 Wood is one of our most favorite furniture materials.
 It’s organic, natural, and easy to clean compared to plastic.
-The one main drawback with wood is that it weighs more, making these chairs heavier.
+The one main drawback of wood is that it weighs more, making these chairs heavier.